jacklitstar/Sampling/readme.md

 `Notebook.rmd` is the R markdown used for R studio
 `Notebook.md` is the source markdown
 `/Data` contains some sample data
-`/Code` contains the sourse R code
+`/Code` contains the source R code